SharePoint/sp-dev-docs/docs/embedded/concepts/fluid.md

 ## Background

 [Fluid Framework](https://fluidframework.com/) is a collection of client libraries for distributing, synchronizing, and saving shared data.
 These libraries allow multiple clients to simultaneously create and operate on shared data structures in real-time.
-Fluid Framework allows developers to use the same practices with shared data as with local data--for example, a Fluid object works in the same way as a local Typescript object.
+Fluid Framework allows developers to use the same practices with shared data as with local data--for example, a Fluid object works in the same way as a local TypeScript object.

 ## Quickstart